Stout 2-AT Pullman: Operational history

 The first flight was performed by Walter Edwin Lees at Selfridge Field.
-The windshield blew in locking the controls, forcing a landing on a frozen lake.
-In 1925 the 2-AT was demonstrated at the Ford National Reliability Air Tour by E.G. Hamilton.
+The windshield blew in, locking the controls and forcing a landing on a frozen lake.
+In 1925 the 2-AT was demonstrated in the Ford National Reliability Air Tour by E. G. Hamilton.
 While just completing the event would have won an award, the 2-AT completed it with a perfect score.
-At the Air Tour, the first aircraft sale was announced.
-It was sold to John Wanamaker & Co. to haul passengers and freight between Philadelphia and New York.
-Wanamaker's was an early seller of Ford products, and in turn became the first reseller of Ford aircraft, displaying the aircraft in their New York showroom.
+At the 1925 Air Tour, the first 2-AT sale was announced.
+It was sold to John Wanamaker & Co. to haul passengers and freight between Philadelphia, Pennsylvania, and New York City.
+Wanamaker's was an early seller of Ford products, and in turn became the first reseller of Ford aircraft, displaying their 2-AT in their New York City showroom.
 The 2-AT was listed in their lineup for $25,000.

-The United States Postal Office ordered one model for airmail service.
+The United States Post Office Department ordered one 2-AT for airmail service.
 The aircraft was modified with a 500 hp Packard engine.